grpc/proposal/A98-debug-protocol.md

 ### Queries

-Queries are made available via the `Debug` service:
+Queries are made available via the `Channelz` service:

 ```
-service Debug {
+service Channelz {
     // Gets all entities of a given kind, optionally with a given parent.
     rpc QueryEntities(QueryEntitiesRequest) returns (QueryEntitiesResponse);
     // Gets information for a specific entity.